Proton Beam Therapy: A Survivor’s Story

 Treatment options work different in the UK

-However, in the US it’s not widely available, may not be covered by insurance, and comes with a hefty price tag.
+However, as of my writing this, in the US it’s not widely available, may not be covered by insurance, and comes with a hefty price tag.
 So, is it all about the money?
 Well, not necessarily.
+Research in the past on this has also been limited.1

 No two men have the same diagnosis